-With our main offices located in Connecticut, and the bulk of our tax debt resolution work in the state, we have a fairly good pulse of what is happening in the local IRS Connecticut Collection offices.
-This article will discuss what is going on with this IRS collections update, and what any taxpayer in a big tax problem should do about it, as most other states are facing similar circumstances.
+Since our main office is located in Connecticut we have a fairly good pulse of what is happening in the local IRS Connecticut Collection offices.
+This article will discuss what is going on with the IRS collections update, and what any taxpayer that has a tax problem should do about it, as most other states are facing similar circumstances.

 IRS Collections update overview

 As soon as you or your business owes the IRS money, an account with the IRS is opened up by Automatic Collections Services (ACS).
 ACS will send you notices of your bill.
-Now with the IRS collections update, depending on what type of tax and the amount, your case may be referred to a local IRS Collections field office, where your case will be given to an IRS Revenue Officer to collect on.
-Historically, if you owe back payroll taxes or owe over $100,000 in personal taxes, you are a prime candidate to have a Revenue Officer assigned to you because of this IRS collections update.
-In Connecticut, the IRS has Field Collections offices in Bridgeport, Norwalk, New Haven, Waterbury, Wethersfield and New London (New London is actually staffed by just one Revenue Officer who reports to a group manager in Wethersfield).
+With the IRS collections update, depending on what type of tax and the amount you owe, your case may be referred to a local IRS Collections field office and your case will be given to an IRS Revenue Officer to collect on.
+Historically if you owe back payroll taxes or owe over $100,000 in personal taxes, you are a prime candidate to have a Revenue Officer assigned to you because of this IRS collections update.
+In Connecticut, the IRS has Field Collections offices in Bridgeport, Norwalk, New Haven, Waterbury, Wethersfield and New London.
 All of them are under incredible strain to close out cases.
 This strain will only increase with this IRS collections update.

 IRS Revenue Officer numbers way below proper number